 Min-plus services are of interest because, using properties of the min-plus algebra, they can be completely identified by their spectra.
 To specify and update these services, instead of an uncountably infinite full-blown map between cumulative vectors, we need only specify and update a countably infinite spectral matrix.
-Among all worst-case services that share the same spectrum, there turns out to be one min-plus service that is maximum in that it maps each queued arrival vector to the maximum worst-case departure vector possible.
+Among all worst-case services that share the same spectrum, there turns out to be one min-plus service that is maximum in that it maps each queued arrival vector to the maximum worst-case acceptable departure vector.
 Therefore, every schedulable set of non-min-plus services is dominated by a schedulable set of min-plus services.
-By upgrading the former to the latter, we can then improve the services, simplify their specification and update, and yet, preserve schedulability.
+Thus, by upgrading the former to the latter, we can improve the services, simplify their specification and update, and yet, preserve schedulability.

-The efficiency of min-plus services can be further improved to verge on practical viability by restricting attention to a further specialization, dual-curve services.
-To specify and update these services, instead of a spectral matrix, we need only specify and update a pair of cumulative vectors, one static and one dynamic.
-The reason that we call them dual-curve, instead of dual-vector, services is to highlight their connection to service curves.
+The efficiency of min-plus services can be further improved by restricting attention to a min-plus service subclass, dual-curve services.
+This specialization, while maintaining all essential features of our general framework, approaches near practical viability.
+To specify and update dual-curve services, instead of a spectral matrix, we need only specify and update a pair of cumulative vectors, one static and one dynamic.
+We call them dual-curve, as opposed to dual-vector, services to highlight their connection to service curves.
 First suggested in \cite{Parekh:1993, Parekh:1994}, service curves were fully developed in \cite{Cruz:1995}.
 Each, according to \cite{Cruz:1995}, can be specified by a static cumulative vector.
-Adding a dynamic vector, yields its dynamic extension, a dual-curve service.
-This extension allows dual-curve services to be updated as tasks arrive and depart, which is essential for state-based scheduling.
+Adding a dynamic vector, yields the dynamic extension, a dual-curve service.
+This extension allows dual-curve services to be updated as tasks arrive and are served, which is essential for state-based scheduling.